 Painting: How The Light Gets In, a landscape from my mind.

-I was thinking of Leonard Cohen's quote when I finished it:
+I was thinking of Leonard Cohen's Anthem when I finished it:

 Sometimes the magic of making art leaps across my times, emerging like recognition crossing favorite metaphors.